transdigiware/blockchain/howto/ibp-console-identities.md

   - Update any channels that this MSP organization is part of.
 Refer to the topic on [Adding a new channel admin certificate](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-new-admins-existing-channel) for details.

-If the certificates were generated from an external CA, Fabric CA client, or Fabric SDKs, then they need to be renewed where they were generated.
-You can then use the updated certificates when you follow instructions in Step 6 above.
+If the certificates were generated from the Fabric CA client or Fabric SDKs, then they need to be renewed where they were generated.
+You can then use the updated certificates when you follow instructions in step six above.

-If you have hit the enrollment limit for a user, simply use the console to register and enroll a new user and then use the generated certificates in Step 6 as normal.
+If you have hit the enrollment limit for a user, simply use the console to register and enroll a new user and then use the generated certificates in step six as normal.
 {: tip}

+### Expired certificates
+{: #ibp-console-identities-expired-certs}

+When certificates expire, it is possible that peer, orderer, and channel operations will fail but it is still possible to update the certificates.
+You need to [contact IBM Support](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases) for assistance with updating your certificates.